aws/aws-cdk-go/awscdk/awsrds/README.md

 })
 ```

+**Note**: The `rds.ServerlessCluster` class is for Aurora Serverless v1.
+If you want to use Aurora Serverless v2, use the `rds.DatabaseCluster` class.

-Aurora Serverless Clusters do not support the following features:
+Aurora Serverless v1 Clusters do not support the following features:

 * Loading data from an Amazon S3 bucket
 * Saving data to an Amazon S3 bucket